open-telemetry/oteps/text/0000-separate-context-propagation.md

 Based on prior art, we know that fusing the observability system and the context propagation system together creates issues.
 Observability systems have special rules for propagating information, such as sampling, and may have different requirements from other systems which require non-local information to be sent downstream.
 * Separation of concerns
-  *   Remove dependecy the Tracer dependency from context propagation mechanisms.
+  *   Remove the Tracer dependency from context propagation mechanisms.
   *   Separate distributed context into Baggage and Correlations
 * Extensibility
   *   Allow users to create new applications for context propagation.